robinoldman/bike-site/README.md

 The game scored high ion everyting paprt from SEO it scored 84 the issues were the gaps betwee nthe buttons and the website not containing meta data.

 ##ISSUES DURING TESTING

+during testing I realised thaty not all iof the gamne was visible during the mobile vieww.
+I changed the breakpoint and the size of the font as well as the size of the refresh button.

+during the javascript validation I realised that I had not changed a function that i had renamed

+During testing i realised that my buttons were too close together for a mobile. i changed the size of the gap between them